Lizard buzzard: Breeding

 Breeding occurs during the months of September to November.
 Lizard buzzards are monogamous and form pair bonds that are protected or permanent.
 Both sexes are involved in nest building which is small and compact, composed of sticks and found in the sub canopy of trees both indigenous and alien, often near the main trunk of the tree.
 The stick nest is lined with dry grass, green leaves or lichen.

-Like other some other raptors, lizard buzzards are alternative nest users.
+Like some other raptors, lizard buzzards are alternative nest users.
 Although they prefer to build nests in the subcanopy, when they occupy an existing nest this can occur in the canopy above.
 Lizard buzzards will also compete with Shikras for available nests, since these have a similar size, habitat preference and distribution.

-The clutch size is 1-3 white eggs which is incubated by the female and takes 32–34 days before hatching.
+The clutch size is 1–3 white eggs which are incubated by the female and take 32–34 days before hatching.
 During this time the male feeds the female and both feed the chicks for the next 40 days.
 Full independence of the chicks occurs at about 90 days.